BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 Speed of Hiring

-Due to the local hiring environment around Fife and the Central Belt, speed is of the essence in recruiting the right people within tight deadlines.
-Having knowledge of the local area, the available talent within it, and a leaving-no-stone-unturned mentality, it means the Dunfermline team can fulfil quick turnarounds utilising local job boards and maximising their local knowledge.
+Due to the local hiring environment around Fife and the Central Belt of Scotland, speed is of the essence in recruiting the right people within tight deadlines.
+Having knowledge of the local area, the available talent within it, and a "leaving-no-stone-unturned" mentality, it means the Dunfermline team can fulfil quick turnarounds utilising local advertising channels and maximising their local knowledge.

 Attention to Hiring Detail